-Hi, I’m Roo Ciambriello (ch ch ch sounds).
+Hi, I’m Roo Ciambriello.

 Zero percent Italian; don’t be fooled by the surname.
 (Actually hapa; NPR's got the details.)

-In 2010, I started working for myself, launching successful websites and writing for outlets of note, including advertising publication Adweek.
+But backing up a little — in 2010, I started working for myself, launching successful websites and writing for outlets of note, including advertising publication Adweek.

-I do a little ghostwriting, which is absolutely the sketchiest part of my resume.
+I’ve done a little ghostwriting, which is absolutely the sketchiest part of my resume.
 "I write cool stuff on behalf of famous people, but I can't tell you who or where!"

-And while it's on a completely other plane of writing than copywriting and ghostwriting, I feel endeared to heavier work I've done -- including a trip to SE Asia to write about human trafficking.
+And while it's on a completely other plane of writing than copywriting and ghostwriting, I feel endeared to heavier work I've done — including a trip to SE Asia to write about human trafficking.

 I also speak at conferences and events, covering topics like freelance writing, women in business, advertising, and work-life balance.
 My work and/or I have appeared/been quoted in The Wall Street Journal, BuzzFeed, Huffington Post, Parents, HLN, Women's Health, BabyCenter, local news outlets, and definitely on my mom's Facebook page.